-Chapter 2 - Urban Form
+- Collector -- Arterial

+SEDA Plan Area

+- ■■ Scenic Expressway Scenic Arterial Scenic Collector L 📮 Fresno Sphere of Influence page left intentionally blank

+0.5 1 Miles

+Map 2.7 Dual Designation

 The SEDA Plan proposes to incorporate new land use and zoning designations that will provide for smarter, more efficient land use planning as compared to the typical suburban patterns that have been the norm in Fresno.

-Under this Plan, the City can become a role model for Central Valley communities in creating a unique approach to neighborhoods, establishing environmental sustainability and resource efficiency and planning for long-lasting economic vitality.
-The SEDA Plan will address a number of important community concerns, including unhealthy air quality, environmental and community health issues, residential growth patterns that negatively impact natural resources and deplete strategic farmland, fiscal instability related to the City's existing spread-out urban form and land use inefficiencies.
-In addition, this Plan will continue to maintain the objectives and policies identified for the SEDA in the Fresno General Plan, in that it will facilitate multi-modal connectivity, promote walkability and develop complete neighborhoods with a diverse mix of residential densities, building types, and affordability.
+Under this Plan, the City has the ability to become a role model for Central Valley communities in creating a unique approach to neighborhoods, establishing environmental sustainability and resource efficiency and planning for long-lasting economic vitality.

+The SEDA Plan will address a number of important community concerns, including unhealthy air quality, environmental and community health issues, residential growth patterns that negatively impact natural resources and deplete strategic farmland and land use inefficiencies.

+In addition, this Plan will continue to maintain the objectives and policies identified for the SEDA in the Fresno General Plan, in that it will facilitate multimodal connectivity, promote walkability and develop complete neighborhoods with a diverse mix of residential densities and building types.